 Why post and pray isn’t a good business model

-Internet has made access to information exceptionally easy.
-It is going to be increasingly easier for active candidates to find companies in their area who are looking for people with their skillsets.
+The Internet has made access to information exceptionally easy.
+It is going to be increasingly easier for active candidates to find companies in their area that are looking for people with their skillsets.

 When an agency presents candidates that they have sourced through job postings on free job boards like Indeed, they are playing with information asymmetry and hoping to get lucky!
 Well, in the age of information, a business model predicated on information asymmetry just doesn’t make a lot of sense!
 I know that a lot of Recruiters still make 5–6 figure income just doing this but I wouldn’t expect that business to grow quickly.

-What can you do stay a step ahead of the future?
+What can you do to stay a step ahead of the future?